odysseyhack/odysseyhack.github.io/the-evaluation.md

 4. 17 modern programming languages are [supported](https://bettercodehub.com/docs/configuration-manual) with a maximum codebase size 200 KLoc.

-## How to get started
+## GitHub Private repos

 1. All the teams were created on forehand and email invites were send.
 Please check these invite emails from GitHub.

-- Your team will be added in this [Odysseyhack Organization](https://github.com/odysseyhack)
+- Your team is added here [Odysseyhack Organization](https://github.com/odysseyhack)
-- You will be a maintainer of your team, so you can add more people.
-- You will be able to create private repos and add please these to the team.
+- We have create a private repo for you.
 - Your repo can be a 'Git Remote'

-2. Adding a repo to your team in the [Odysseyhack Organization](https://github.com/odysseyhack)
+2. Adding a second repo to your team in the [Odysseyhack Organization](https://github.com/odysseyhack)

-- You first need to add/create the repository within the org (using the + next to your profile icon)
+- You first need to create the repository within the org (using the + next to your profile icon)
-- then go to your team -> repositories -> add -> and add the created respository
+- then add the repo to your team -> repositories -> add -> and add the created respository

+## GitHub oAuth to login to Better Code Hub and run analysis

-3. Go to [Bettercodehub.com](https://bettercodehub.com) and accept the scopes.
+1. Go to [Bettercodehub.com](https://bettercodehub.com), login with your Github oAuth and accept the 3 scopes.

-4. Press play and get instant feedback on the guidelines and pick refactor candidates.
+2. Press play and get instant feedback on the guidelines and pick refactor candidates.

-5. Click on the Pull request icon to make Better Code Hub analyse every Push and Pull Request.
+3. Click on the Pull request icon to make Better Code Hub analyse every Push and Pull Request.

 ## How to get support